nikola-m/freeCappuccino-dev/examples/lidDrivenCavity/README.md

 - Unpack zip archives with mesh (polyMesh.zip), vtk mesh file (vtk.zip), and initial and boundary conditions (0.zip).

--Provided that you have cappuccino code on your path execute 'run' script from command line.
+- Provided that you have cappuccino code on your path execute 'run' script from command line.

--Open solution files located in vtk folder in Paraview.
+- Open solution files located in vtk folder in Paraview.